-DefinitionInfant mortality related to birth defects in live born infants of Utah residents that died within the first year of life.
+DefinitionInfant mortality associated with (or related to) birth defects in live born infants of Utah residents that died within the first year of life.

-DenominatorNumber of live born infants with birth defects born to Utah residents during the year.
+DenominatorNumber of live born infants born to Utah resident mothers regardless of where they occurred.

-Why Is This Important?Birth defects are the leading cause of infant mortality in Utah and the United States.
+Why Is This Important?Birth defects are one of the leading causes of infant mortality in Utah and the United States.

 Utah Birth Defect Network Website[[br]]

 Environmental Public Health Tracking

 Specific Utah Birth Defect Data[[br]]